christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 See also: [Ressentiment](https://en.wikipedia.org/wiki/Ressentiment), [Conflict Theory](https://en.wikipedia.org/wiki/Conflict_theories), and [Class Conflict](https://en.wikipedia.org/wiki/Class_conflict)

-Part Three: Domestication Through Social Control\
+Part Three: Tools of Herd Domestication\

 While Christianity empowers the 'chandala' caste through universalism and the 'transvaluation of values', thereby elevating them to a position of authority over the aristocratic and warrior castes, it also functions as a system of domestication.
 This system is designed to instill fear, self-loathing, and a loss of autonomy in its adherents, while fostering feelings of guilt, shame, and intellectual apathy.
 By discouraging critical thinking and intellectual curiosity, which are seen as threats to faith, Christianity can create a culture that devalues learning and promotes a mentality of subservience (this is the reason why every Christian white trash town is filled with people whose culture is built around a contempt for learning) (13).
 Furthermore, this system can lead to a disconnection from one's ancestral heritage and genetic identity.
 Ultimately, it seeks to create a population that is obedient and submissive, with a subconscious affinity for Jewish culture.
 It does this through: